Ring Offers Doorbells, Floodlights, and MoreBy - 02/13/2019

 As standalone devices, all of Ring’s cameras provide unique security benefits.
 They also provide many of the same benefits: You can talk to visitors using two-way audio, receive motion alerts, and check-in via live streaming.
 But there are other security benefits they all share, some free, some not.

-You also have full control over recorded events.
+In addition to the features mentioned above, you will also have full control over recorded events.
 You can delete them at any time, or you can share them directly from the mobile app (iOS, Android, Mac or Windows 10) or the web portal.

-Though still in Beta, Ring Neighborhoods is a free feature aimed at connecting Ring owners.
+Ring Neighborhoods is a free feature aimed at connecting Ring owners.
 By opting in, you become part of a larger community.
 By setting a geofence radius around your home, you define a neighborhood.
 If someone within your “neighborhood” catches something suspicious, they can choose to share the footage with connected neighbors.
 As seen in the video above, the benefits of the program are tangible.
 After six months, the Los Angeles neighborhood of Wilshire Park saw a 50% reduction in burglaries.

 Another free security feature is motion scheduling.
 Using the Ring app, you can disable events during specific days or times.
 For example, if you’re home every weekday between 5 pm and 6 pm and don’t want your activity recorded, you can schedule the same using the mobile app.
 You can even have multiple rules so that the camera behaves differently on different days and times.